WaylandM/aspi/doc/cli.md

 **hosts** - results (G-statistic, raw p-value, FDR corrected p-value, FWER corrected p-value) of individual G-tests on distribution of parasites in each host.

 ####eb.test
+This function performs a binomial exact test with the null hypothesis of a 1:1 ratio.
+It takes as its argument a matrix or data frame with two numeric columns; first column is for left-side and 2nd column for right-side.
+Identifiers for hosts can be provided as row names.

+It returns a list containing two elements:
+**pooled** - p-value for pooled binomial exact test (null hypothesis: the ratio of the total number of parasites from each side doesn't differ from 1:1).
+**hosts** - data.frame of results of binomial exact tests performed on the distribution of parasites in each host

 ####plot.Histogram